 The Vox Bassmaster was one of Vox's earliest guitars, and probably their first bass.
+It was first advertised (alongside the Vox Contour bass, in December 1960).
 Vox guitar manufacture was in it's infancy, and unlike Vox amps, the first guitars were primarily aimed at entry level guitarists who were into the Shadows (one of the earliest British guitar bands who endorsed Vox amps, yet played Fender guitars).
 Short scale (30") and a thin neck made them ideal for younger hands.
 The Bassmaster was a loose Fender Precision copy, but smaller, and more economically manufactured.
 They were produced from late 1960 until at least early 1966.
 They were manufactured in the UK, the necks outsourced to furniture manufacturer G-plan with the electronics and assembly taking place at the JMI plant in Dartford.

 Early versions were made with plywood bodies, sycamore neck (a European tree closely related to maple) and rosewood fingerboard (see this 1963 Vox Bassmaster).
 They also used mahogany (see this 1965 Vox Bassmaster) and sycamore as body material.
 Necks were thin: just 1 5/16" and without an adjustable truss rod.
 Vox catalogues only mention red and white polyester finish options, although various burst finishes were available, and perhaps black.
 But red was by far the most common colour.

 Naturally, the solid wood bodies are more desire able, and it is easy to see this if you examine the unpainted neck pocket.
 But even without taking the neck off you can often tell by looking at the curvature of the body edges - in the picture here the top guitar has a laminate body, the bottom is solid mahogany - notice the difference in shape.
 Click the image to see a larger version.